DCC-EX/dcc-ex.github.io/docs/index.rst

 A basic DCC++ EX hardware setup can use easy to find, widely avalable Arduino boards that you can assemble yourself.
 Both CommandStation-EX and BaseStation-Classic support much of the NMRA Digital Command Control (DCC) standards, including:

 * simultaneous control of multiple locomotives
-* 1 and 2 byte byte locomotive addressing
+* 2 and 4 byte byte locomotive addressing
-* 128-step speed throttling
+* 28 and 128 step speed throttling
 * Activate/de-activate all accessory function addresses 0-2048
-* Control of all cab functions F0-F28
+* Control of all cab functions F0-F28 and F29-F68
 * Main Track: Write configuration variable bytes and set/clear specific configuration variable (CV) bits (aka Programming on Main or POM)
 * Programming Track: Same as the main track with the addition of reading configuration variable bytes